 A few things you should know when thinking about booking your party at Rock Springs’ Impact Center

 Pizza/Drinks are part of the package – They encourage you to have a headcount ready and pre-order your pizzas so they are ‘hot and ready’ by a certain time the night of the party.
 When you arrive, you’ll be given a “menu” type sheet of paper with a list of drinks.
 Once you turn your sheet in, you’ll be given a specific time that your order will be ready.
 Of course, you’ll want to plan the bowling portion of the party around the food.
-Keep an eye on the clock, though, because you only have the room for one and a half hours and, trust me, it’ll sneak up on you!
-Outside food and drinks (even water) are not permitted.

 Bring extra cash – Even though you pay for the pizza and drinks together, you’ll want to have extra cash for the snack bar.
 Again, take it from me.
-They have nacho chips, popcorn and other over the counter snack foods for a VERY minimal price.
+They have nacho chips, popcorn, and other over-the-counter snack foods for a VERY minimal price.
 Depending on what time you have your party, the kiddos may want to snack before the pizza is ready.
 Who doesn’t want popcorn once the smell fills the room?
 Maybe you’re more disciplined than me, and if so, my hats off to you!

 Plan a visit to the Rock Springs Bowling Alley soon